memfault/interrupt/_posts/2020-01-22-i2c-in-a-nutshell.md

 An address is sent on the bus, but it is NACK-ed.
 Note that NACK is the default state of the lines, so often times it just means: nobody answered.

-The firt thing to check is: is the address correct?
+The first thing to check is: is the address correct?
 Your logic analyzer will often decode it as a byte, so you will need to shift it down by one bit to recover the 7-bit address.
 For example, 7-bit address 0x18 would show up as 0x30 in a byte with the lsb set to 0.
 Check that address against your device's